Safrin03/Safrin03/README.md

   <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=safrin03&show_icons=true&locale=en&layout=compact" alt="safrin03" /></p>

+## My Recent Open Source Works:
+🚀 **ProsperaLima: Real-world Data Science Impact**

+Contributed significantly to a real-world data science and analytics project focused on the Economic Analysis of Lima Metropolitan Area.
+Led the exploration of diverse datasets, extracting actionable insights using Python, Pandas, and advanced visualization tools like Matplotlib, Seaborn, and Plotly.
+As a contributor, played a pivotal role in the creation of an interactive Streamlit dashboard, providing stakeholders with a comprehensive view of Lima's economic landscape.
+This project not only honed my data science skills but also contributed valuable insights to inform decision-making for the city's development.

+Explore the interactive dashboard [here](https://prosperalima-chapter-project-omdena.streamlit.app/).

 ## Projects
 - **Churn Prediction Model :** Developed a predictive model using Python and Scikit-learn to analyze customer churn patterns.
   [Link to Project](https://github.com/Safrin03/Customer-Churn-Prediction)